triton-inference-server/pytorch_backend/README.md

 of a model inline, one by one.
 This parameter sets the size of this thread pool.
 The default value of this setting is the number of cpu cores.
-Please refer to [this](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html) document for learning how to set this parameter properly.
+Please refer to [this](https://pytorch.org/docs/stable/notes/cpu_threading_torchscript_inference.html) document on how to set this parameter properly.

 The section of model config file specifying this parameter will look like: